 II.
 Questions for Registrars:

 To assist us in understanding the effectiveness and potential effects of the Claims Notice period:

+(a) During the Claims Notice period -

-what percent of registrations resulted in Claims Notices being sent?
+what percent of attempted registrations during the Claims Notice period resulted in Claims Notices being displayed?

-what is the rate of cart abandonment for new gTLDs when a potential registrant is exposed to a TM Claims Notice?

-what is the rate of cart abandonment when a potential registrant is not exposed to a Claims Notice during the Claims period?

-what is the rate of cart abandonment ?
+what percent of attempted registrations during the Claims Notice period for which a Claims Notice was displayed continued to proceed to completion?

+what percent of attempted registrations during the Claims Notice period proceeded to completion where no Claims Notice was displayed?

+(b) After the Claims Notice period -

+what percent of total attempted registrations did not proceed to completion?

+Please note: for any or all of the questions above, you may choose to provide aggregated numbers rather than percentages, and to provide the data broken down per New gTLD if that is more convenient.

 Are you accessing data and records in the TMCH for purposes other than obtaining information necessary for the provision of sunrise and claims services in accordance with ICANN’s user manuals and technical requirements (see https://newgtlds.icann.org/en/about/trademark-clearinghouse/registries-registrars)?